olaoluwaayanbola/olaoluwaayanbola/README.md

 - 🔭 I am currently working on an E-commerce webapplication using Next.js and MongoDB

-- 🌱 Currently learning jest
+- 🌱 Currently learning typescript

 - 📫 How to reach me:olaoluwaayanbola@gmail.com